Pushing the Frontier on Approximate EFX Allocations: Introduction

 Throughout the execution of the \PPA algorithm, the value of an agent for her bundle may decrease several times, but this is done in a controlled way that allows us to allocate the critical goods in subsequent steps.
-We remark that since the steps of the \PPA algorithm and its variants repeatedly allocate and de-allocate goods, their polynomial running time, or even their termination is far from obvious; to this end we provide proofs based on carefully crafted potentials and appropriate combinatorial arguments.
+We remark that since the steps of the \PPA algorithm (or its variant \PPAplusplus from \Cref{sec:refined3PA}) repeatedly allocate and de-allocate goods, their polynomial running time, or even their termination is far from obvious; to this end, we provide proofs based on carefully crafted potentials and appropriate combinatorial arguments.